msei99/pbgui/README.md

 On your servers, you only need to run Streamlit once to configure the passivbot directory and server name.
 After that, you can stop Streamlit and only start PBRun.py and PBRemote using the start.sh script.

 ## v0.91 (09-01-2024)
+- Optimizer: Bugfix automatic backtest results not working
-- OPtimizer: Automatic backtest options. n_best, n_sharp, n_stuck, n_adg, n_drawdown
+- Optimizer: Automatic backtest options. n_best, n_sharp, n_stuck, n_adg, n_drawdown
 - Optimizer: Bugfix for wrong queue informations
 - Optimizer: Added error handling for load hjson files with strange numbers
 - Optimizer: Bugfix for number of cpu lower as in pbgui.ini